 Your light timer is important, as it will regulate your light and dark cycle.
 Usually, you will need to have your plants on for about 16 to 20 hours during each 24 hour period during the vegetative growth and then switch to 12 hours of light during blooming.
 The accuracy of your light timing is important because you risk stressing your plants otherwise.

-You will also need a well-regulated thermostat to monitor your temperature.
+You will also need a well-regulated thermostat to monitor your temperature for 24 hours a day.
 You can use a timer for this or purchase a thermostat switch.
 This will keep your temperature from rising above a preset level, saving energy and maintaining a consistent temperature.

 You will also need a hygrometer to keep track of the humidity level in your grow room.
 If you want to save some money, you can buy a combination thermostat/hygrometer.